 People think that choosing a coffee machine is easy because all of them are pretty much the same and will fit your needs perfectly.
 In reality, the matter is much more complicated.
-To get the most out of your coffee machine it’s important to do some thorough research.
+There are bean-to-cup coffee machines that requires nothing more from you just to push one button and there‘s an excellent coffee cup in front of you.
+With manual ones you need to have (or learn) some skills.
+Or maybe you like pour-over coffee and simply want to get rid of ground in your drink with filter coffee machine?
+As you can see, to get the most out of your coffee machine it’s important to do some thorough research.
 This will guarantee efficiency and tasty coffee each time you use your machine.
 After all, with so many models available, we can’t say they’re all the same and that it’s irrelevant which one you pick.
 Here’s what to pay attention to.

 1. Filter coffee machines

 If you just want your cup of joe without all the bells and whistles, it might be best to opt for a filter coffee machine.
 These machines make regular black coffee and are suitable for any household with a soft spot for caffeine.
 These machines can either come with paper filters or a washable filter.

 Which type you get depends on what you prefer- using new filters each time, or washing the old one.
 The paper filters might be for one use only, but they’re cheap and you can use different types to figure out how exactly you like your coffee.
 Another thing you need to pay attention to is the kind of jug your machine has.

 If you opt for a glass one, you might need to keep heating up your coffee which will just turn it bitter.
 That’s also why it’s wise to invest in a good hotplate.
 Thermal jugs are more practical here, as they keep the coffee warm for longer without compromising its quality.
 Of course, it’s also essential to pay attention to how much coffee your machine can make.
 Depending on the size of your household, you can get anything from small to large.